MZHeader/MZHeader.github.io/_posts/2023-11-26-telegram-rat.md

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/fc9512dd-b7c5-4e23-a331-cf5f32954bd5)

-This is the legitimate Windows binary, but it was created by and used as a means of process hollowing into a legitimate process.
+This is the legitimate Windows binary, but it was created by the suspicious xohfpemfj process and is being abused as a means of process hollowing into a legitimate process.

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/7a30f6b9-fe1d-4584-bdcb-e82302246e61)